Efrem Gidey

 Efrem Gidey (born 3 September 2000) is an Irish long distance runner.
-He is the Irish record holder in the 10,000 metres, 10km road race, and formerly the half marathon.
+He is the Irish record holder in the 10,000 metres, 10 km road race, and formerly the half marathon.

 Early life

 Gidey fled Eritrea as a refugee in 2016 and spent six months at a refugee camp in Calais before arriving in Dublin in March 2017 when he was 16 years-old.
-He learnt English at Le Chéile Secondary School in Tyrellstown, where he sat the Leaving Cert in 2019 and began training at Clonliffe Harriers under Joe Cooper.
+He learned English at Le Chéile Secondary School in Tyrellstown, where he sat the Leaving Cert in 2019 and began training at Clonliffe Harriers under Joe Cooper.
 He later lived with Cooper's son Ian.
 He won the senior boys’ race at the Irish Schools Cross Country Championships and he won the senior boys’ 5,000m at the All-Ireland Schools Track and Field Championships in both 2018 and 2019.
-After Cooper's death in 2020 he continued a relationship with the family, with Cooper’s wife Gladys and Ian supporting him at races.
+After Cooper's death in 2020 he continued a relationship with the family, with Cooper's wife Gladys and Ian supporting him at races.